 You may also choose to incur additional costs along the way.
 For example, you can pay an attorney to guide you through the paperwork and/or serve as your registered agent.
 You might also apply for additional licenses and permits that require fees.
 Plus, filing your Corporate Annual Report with the Secretary of State will incur additional fees.
 It varies from $20 to $200, depending on your type of organization.

-2. How Long Does It Take to Start a Nonprofit in North Carolina?
+2. How Long Does It Take to Start a North Carolina Nonprofit?

 The short answer is – it depends!
 State and federal agencies cannot always provide an up-to-date timeline about when your paperwork will be processed, since the volume of incoming applications can ebb and flow.
 Expect that the process is likely to take several months when done thoughtfully.

-3. Do NC Nonprofits Need to File for a Business License?
+3. Do North Carolina Nonprofits Need to File for a Business License?